-X-rays are the most commonly used diagnostic tool to look inside a person’s body safely.
-Xrays use a type of radiation called electromagnetic waves; these waves create images of the inside of a body.
-The pictures show the body parts in different shades of black and white because different tissues absorb different amounts of radiation.
+X-rays are the most commonly used diagnostic tool to safely look inside a person’s body — mainly your bones.
+They use radiation called electromagnetic waves to capture images inside the body.
+The pictures show the body parts in different shades of black and white because other tissues absorb different amounts of radiation.

 Health Tips & Info